 Molly Hurford

-Molly Hurford is a writer and podcaster in love with all things cycling, running, nutrition and movement-related.
-She’s a little obsessed with getting people—especially women—psyched on adventure and being outside.
-That’s why she created the Shred Girls, a middle grade fiction series focused on getting girls excited about bikes.
-Her most recent book, The Strong Girl, goes back in time—to the 1870s—to see just how strong girls anytime, anywhere can be.
+Strong Girl Publishing’s founder Molly Hurford is a writer and podcaster in love with all things cycling, running, nutrition and movement-related.
+She's a little obsessed with getting people—especially girls and women—psyched on adventure and being outside.
+That's why she created the Shred Girls, a middle grade fiction series focused on getting girls excited about bikes.
+Her historical middle grade novel, The Strong Girl, goes back in time—to the 1870s—to see just how strong girls anytime, anywhere can be.
+And her first YA novel, Running as Fast as We Can, is all about what happens when two former friends get stuck together on the cross-country team at school.

 Molly is a member of the Women Fiction Writers Association and the Canadian Authors Association.
 She is a RRCA run coach, holds 200-hr Yoga Teacher Training certification as well as being NCCP Cycling Coach certified.
-She holds a Precision Nutrition Level 1 certification and is a Fast & Female Expert Ambassador.
+She holds a Precision Nutrition Level 1 certification and is a Girls Forward Real Role Model.

 Why Molly started Strong Girl Publishing: